morrownr/USB-WiFi/How_to_Install_Firmware_for_mt7610u_based_ adapters.md

 How to Install Firmware for mt7610u based adapters

 Purpose: Provide the steps to Install Firmware for mt7610u based adapters.

-Some Linux distros have mistakenly not installed the firmware for mt7610u adapters which makes it look like a driver needs to be installed.
+Info: Some Linux distros have mistakenly not installed the firmware for mt7610u adapters and some distros, such as Debian, do not include firmware is their flagship distros which makes it look like a driver needs to be installed.

 -----